 Read More About Jason Williams and Drew Willson

 In our profession, athletic training relationships – who you know, and who you network with – is very important.
-That is one thing U-M does a great job of.
-Even as students, they provided us a great network for learning and getting to meet new people in the state and across the country.
+Even as students, [U-M] provided us a great network for learning and getting to meet new people in the state and across the country.

 Read More About Alexander Phillips